Late 90s: the beginning

 Dial-up modem handshake sound.

 At that time the biggest internet search engines were AltaVista and Yahoo.
 And in Brazil Cadê? was the most popular.
-Those sites were website directories, where site owners submitted the sites to make them available for the user to find them.
-There was also a quite popular site directory named Aonde? that was created by a teenager.
+Those sites were website directories, where owners submitted their sites to make them available for the user to find them.
+There was also a quite popular site directory named "Aonde?" that was created by a teenager.
 My dream was to create a site like that.
 And I did.
 I implemented a site using Perl and flat files database.
-It worked pretty well for the time.
 I released the site with my cousin as "Primus Busca de Sites".
 The business never took off, but I learned a lot.

 Window Maker Desktop Environment.

 On Linux, I was using Window Maker as my desktop environment.
-It mimics the look and feel of NeXTSTEP and was created by a Brazilian programmer called Alfredo Kojima.
-One of the problems I had at that time was that my SiS GPU didn't work well with Linux.
+It mimics the look and feel of NeXTSTEP and was created by a Brazilian programmer.
+One of the problems I had X was that my SiS GPU didn't work well with Linux.
 Sometimes it worked and sometimes the image was completely messed up.
 That problem persisted for years until I bought an Athlon K6-2 in 2000.

 By the time I joined a technical high-school program in Information Technology in 1999, I was already building PCs, programming, and messing with computer networks.
 In my first year, one of my teachers invited me to do an internship at the local business association.
-There, I had the opportunity to work with wide range of technologies.
-I managed a Microsoft NT network, had a super fast 64kbps dedicated connection to the internet, and developed applications using Microsoft Access, Microsoft SQL Server, and ASP 3.0.
+There, I had the opportunity to work with a wide range of technologies.
+I managed a Windows NT 4.0 network, had a super fast 64kbps dedicated link to the internet, and developed applications using Microsoft Access, Microsoft SQL Server, and ASP 3.0.

 2000s: Linux, xHarbour & Web Development

-After the internship, in 2001, I founded my first company, Uiltrix Tecnologia da Informação.
+After the internship, in 2001, I founded my first company, Uiltrix.
 The company helped organizations migrate from Novell and Microsoft closed-source technologies to Linux-based solutions.
-At the time, many organizations in Brazil were running legacy MS-DOS based Clipper applications and wanted to migrate to more modern architectures.
+At the time, many organizations in Brazil were running legacy MS-DOS Clipper applications and wanted to migrate to more modern architectures.
 I implemented Linux servers and network infrastructure, and also provided software development services migrating systems from Clipper to Harbour/xHarbour.

 In 2002, I started a bachelor's degree in Electrical Engineering, which I dropped out of in 2003.
 I was feeling bored with my field of work and wanted to make a bigger impact.
 I wanted to do "real science".
 So I dropped everything and went to Oxford (UK) to work as an au pair, improve my English, and maybe find an opportunity to study Physics in Europe.
 That didn't last long.
 After three months in Oxford, I decided to return to Brazil and study Physics at USP in São Paulo.